LAB02-Research/HASS.Agent/README.md

 First: thanks to the entire team that's developing <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a> - such an amazing platform!

 Second: I learned a lot from sleevezipper's <a href="https://github.com/sleevezipper/hass-workstation-service" target="_blank">HASS Workstation Service</a>.
-Without it, the commands & sensors wouldn't have been so easy to implement.
 Thank you for sharing your code & hard work!

 And a big thank you to all other packages: